Judiciary of Vermont: Supreme Court

 The Vermont Supreme Court is the state supreme court, based in the state capital of Montpelier.
 Because Vermont has no intermediate appellate courts, it is the sole state appellate court, mainly hearing appeals on questions of law from lower courts, although there are a few instances in which the Court has original jurisdiction.
 The Supreme Court also is responsible for administration of the Vermont court system; it makes state court procedural rules.

 The Supreme Court is established in the Vermont Constitution which provides in section 29 that the court shall consist of a chief justice and four associate justices and in section 30 that:

 The Supreme Court shall exercise appellate jurisdiction in all cases, criminal and civil, under such terms and conditions as it shall specify in rules not inconsistent with law.
 The Supreme Court shall have original jurisdiction only as provided by law, but it shall have the power to issue all writs necessary or appropriate in aid of its appellate jurisdiction.
 The Supreme Court shall have administrative control of all the courts of the state, and disciplinary authority concerning all judicial officers and attorneys at law in the State.

 As of 2023, the chief justice was paid $201,150 and the associate justices were paid $191,977 annually.

-County courts
+Superior Court

 The state constitution provides for the creation of lower courts that may have original and appellate jurisdiction and be divided into geographical and functional divisions, "as provided by law or by judicial rules adopted by the Supreme Court not inconsistent with law."
 The state constitution also provides that state courts may act as both courts of law and courts of equity.

+History

-Vermont Statutes have established a number of courts, each exercising jurisdiction in one of the 14 Vermont counties.
-The courts are based in shire towns (County seats), where the courthouses are located.
-The state's attorney may earn $89,003.20 annually.
-The county sheriff may earn $65,790.40 annually.
+Prior to 2010, the state court system consisted of a number of courts, each exercising jurisdiction in one of the fourteen Vermont counties.